 What kinds of green chile can I use?
 You will need 2-3 cups of chopped green chile.
 You can use fresh but it needs to be charred and prepped first (see above instructions).
 Frozen chile is a good option as well.
 Canned chile tends to be bland and very soft, so I do not recommend it.
 Poblanos, Hatch, Anaheims all work well.

 Do I have to use fresh corn?
 While fresh corn is awesome, it adds more work and is not always available.
-Use frozen and thawed or canned.
+Use frozen and thawed or canned if need be.
 I recently made the chowder with the fire-roasted canned corn from Del Monte, and it was delicious.

 Mis en place - prep your ingredients first!
 ALWAYS.
 In this case, your green chile should be prepped (even if you just need to thaw and drain it), your corn should be off the cob, thawed, or rinsed and drained.

 Add oil, onion, garlic to a soup pot over medium-high heat.
 Sauté 2-3 minutes until onion begins to soften and mixture is fragrant.